|First-year: Junior year||•meet faculty and think about potential topics

 •complete research and writing of thesis

-•participate in Honors conference, usually the second Saturday in April.
+•participate in the History Honors Conference, usually the second Saturday in April.

 *Potential applicants are strongly encouraged to take the History Research Seminar (4930) during their junior year.
 The seminar is an ideal setting for getting to know a professor more closely than usual.
 Indeed, thesis topics often spring from these research-based courses.
 Taking the seminar thus allows a student to begin developing research skills, identifying potential thesis topics, and discussing options with professors.
 Though early completion of the Research Seminar is not mandatory to enter the program, it is recommended.